Frontify/fondue/storybook-docs/stories/2 - Contributing.mdx

 git checkout -b feat/add-fancy-component
 ```

 The name of the branch is not really relevant.
-Nonetheless we usually go for a prefix following Conventional Commits, slash as a separator and a short description of what the branch will change in kebab-case.
+Nonetheless we usually go for a prefix following conventional commits, slash as a separator and a short description of what the branch will change in kebab-case.

 ### Create component files